fawwazanvilen/faw-quartz/content/Questions/Questions 2.md

 - #belum-selesai

-> [!NOTE]- On how we should tolerate network-effect monopolies
+> [!NOTE]- On how we should deal with network-effect monopolies
 > Contents
 > One of the reasons why we tolerate monopolies is that \[abcd\] #belum-selesai
 >